 2. EDI Change Management, Education, And Effort

 Second on the list of EDI barriers to implementation generally follows understanding EDI.
-The internal struggle to get management on board, vital staff trained, and reinforcing a culture of continual process improvement is no small endeavor.
+The internal struggle to get management on board, vital staff trained, and reinforce a culture of continual process improvement is no small endeavor.
 For most businesses, change management is one of the most significant barriers to overcome in projects of just about any size and scope.
 For businesses taking on the responsibility to administer EDI in-house, this challenge is a pivotal one.
-Managing software and hardware installation, updates, and maintenance is a fulltime job on its own.
-Many businesses make the mistake of assign one key resource to oversee EDI, as well.
+Managing software and hardware installation, updates, and maintenance is a full-time job on its own.
+Many businesses make the mistake of assigning one key resource to oversee EDI, as well.
 The problems that arise when they decide to take time off or fall ill can be major roadblocks.
 The problems multiply exponentially should they decide to leave their role entirely.
-For those who bring on a third-party, it’s not as significant.
+For those who bring on a third party, it’s not as significant.
 This is because a third-party EDI services provider completes the labor associated with EDI administration, updates, security, and auditing.

 3. EDI Implementation And Maintenance Time Requirements

 Unlike substantial technological projects, like ERP implementation, EDI Implementation can compete in a relatively fast timeframe.
 Though, this will depend on the size and scope of a trading network.
 For businesses with no connection to EDI through their suppliers, it will generally take longer to implement EDI than those whose suppliers and trading partners are already aligned to adopt EDI technology.

 Maintenance is an ongoing effort for your in-house team and needs to be met with the same care and attention to detail as any other IT operation to keep things running smoothly.
 Setting aside time for new mappings, changes required when it’s time to upgrade, and regular auditing is necessary.
 Hiring a third-party EDI services provider can allay the pressures associated with maintaining your EDI infrastructure.